Saturday, April 29, 2017

 among all island in Ha Long Bay.

 A tour of Thien Cung Cave (Translated as Heavenly Palace Cave in Chinese) is part of the itinerary of a 2D1N cruise.
 This cave which is 10,000m2 in size is nothing in comparison with the Muru Cave System near Miri Sarawak we visited in February early this year.
 Still, every cave is unique and different.
-With technology and creativity, the uniqueness and characters of a cave is enhanced with colorful lighting effects and illumination.
+With technology and creativity, the uniqueness and characteristics of a cave is enhanced with colorful lighting effects and illumination.
 This is no exception with Thien Cung Cave.

 Panoramic view of the jetty from cave entrance.